 McGovern says we need digital designers who “think about the weight of every decision they make.”
 Yes, digital designers should care, but they won’t care because they don’t have a stake in how the website performs.
 A website manager does.
 No one is checking to see that image libraries are clean, make sense and filled with optimized images.
 But they ARE checking to see if that digital designer has completed the landing page on time and to spec.

 I helped my husband relaunch his company’s physical therapy website that hadn’t been updated in so long it still had a button to check in on FourSquare.
 The company had a random corporate marketing person develop the website.
-The corporate HQ was simply hitting copy and paste on physical therapy sites from around the country and adding new images and copy, so when I inspected the admin area there were HUNDREDS of images from other websites in one mass library.
+The corporate HQ was simply hitting copy and paste on physical therapy sites from around the country and adding new images and copy.
+When I inspected the admin area there were HUNDREDS of (print quality!) images from other websites in one mass library.

 The new website was on page 7 of Google and all of the SEO was simply copied over from a PT clinic in Oregon (we’re in South Carolina).
 We updated all of the SEO and wiped out all of the old images to make it faster.
 All of the images uploaded by corporate HQ were giant, print-quality sized images so we replaced them with images sized and saved for the web.
 Our efforts bumped the website up to page 1.

 What can we do?

 As digital marketers, I say that we own it!
 Maybe it’s not in your job description, but do it anyway.
 I’ve found that no one really wants to do it, but it’s a job people will gladly give you ownership.
 Once enough of us start doing it and showing the benefits it might become a more common in-house role vs one that is outsourced to a poorly managed agency.